 - Better Broadband for Oxfordshire Programme – contract now completed enabling over 80,000 premises to access superfast broadband

-- Businesses in Rural Oxfordshire – The new EAFRD funded contracts with BT and Airband delivering ultrafast broadband to rural Oxfordshire, focused on improving business productivity.
+- Businesses in Rural Oxfordshire – EAFRD funded contracts with BT and Airband delivering ultrafast broadband to rural Oxfordshire, focused on improving business productivity.
 Delivery of this project completed August 2022.

-- Rural Gigabit Connectivity Hub Site procurement – focused on connecting public sector buildings with gigabit capable connectivity
+- Rural Gigabit Connectivity Hub Site Contract – focused on connecting public sector buildings with gigabit-capable connectivity

 - Mobile Coverage – focused on improving 3G and 4G coverage, and the rollout of 5G across the county.

 The Digital Infrastructure Programme is run by Craig Bower (Programme Director), Mark Hopping (Voice and Digital Connectivity Programme Manager), Kerry Colston (GigaHubs Programme Manager), Claire Hutchins-Lee (Project Manager – Data Specialist), Anna Miles (Project Manager), Tamar Bowley (Senior Marketing & Comms.
 Lead) and Jack Paviour (Admin Officer) with Tim Spiers (Director of Digital and ICT) as the Executive Director and Councillor Glynis Phillips, Cabinet Member for Corporate Services.